MAPE-15/HANGMAN/README_Hangman.md

 # HANGMAN

 Regular ordinary hangman game.
 Guess a word each letter represents the underscore.
+You guess letters !!!